 Ask yourself: “Why is our organization and its work particularly important to the world right now?”
 Your answer to that question is newsworthy.Ask yourself: 'Why is our organization and its work particularly important to the world right now?'
 Your answer to that question is newsworthy.
 Click To Tweet

-During the 2016 election cycle, we had the idea to pitch a feature on students participating in a Shared Inquiry discussion about a divisive topic (immigration, through the lens of Emma Lazarus’ poem New Colossus) to demonstrate that anyone, even young children, can successfully engage in civil discourse.
+During the 2016 election cycle, we had the idea to pitch a feature on students participating in a Shared Inquiry discussion about a divisive topic (immigration, through the lens of Emma Lazarus’ poem “The New Colossus”) to demonstrate that anyone, even young children, can successfully engage in civil discourse.
 We rode the media wave following the presidential debates and focused our attention on pitching the story to major national outlets.
 The piece was picked up by CBS online and showed that with civil discourse training from Great Books, many children become far more effective (and respectful) debaters than presidential candidates.

 Spotlight the powerful personalities and expertise of your organization in your nonprofit’s PR outreach

 You need at least one spokesperson who is well-versed in your mission, goals and initiatives to take the lead and be your voice for stories.
 The Great Books Foundation is particularly lucky to have multiple trainers and education and literature experts who can serve as the voice of the organization for any topic.
 Great Books Foundation team members have been featured in pieces on using literary discussions to combat school bullying, intersectional feminist issues and more.

-And don’t focus your attention only on major outlets.
+And don’t focus your nonprofit PR outreach only on major outlets.
 You can also seek out niche publications targeting audiences that are directly related to the event topic.
 When the Great Books Foundation participated in a local event featuring a discussion on LGBTQ+ and immigrant experiences with a contributor to one of their anthologies, we secured event coverage in the Windy City Times, Chicago’s oldest LGBTQ+ news publication.
 And while circulation is small, the impact of a piece in this highly-focused newspaper was far greater than that of a more general publication.

-Offer quantitative proof of your organization’s impact
+Offer quantitative proof of impact in your nonprofit PR outreach